Peter Katsambanis

 Peter Argyris Katsambanis (born 24 December 1965) is a former Australian politician.
 He was elected to the Western Australian Legislative Council at the 2013 state election, representing the Liberal Party, taking his seat on 22 May 2013.
 He resigned in 2017 to successfully contest the Legislative Assembly seat of Hillarys.
 At the 2021 Western Australian state election, he was defeated by Labor's Caitlin Collins.
 He was previously a Liberal member of the Victorian Legislative Council, from 1996 to 2002.

 Katsambanis was born in Melbourne to Argyrios and Nicoletta Katsambanis, and attended Windsor Public School, Prahran High School and Melbourne High School, graduating in 1983.
 He received a Bachelor of Commerce (1989) and a Bachelor of Law (1990) from the University of Melbourne before becoming an articled clerk with the Trust Company of Australia.
 In 1992, he became senior trust officer for ANZ funds management and, in 1994, became a solicitor with Perpetual Trustees.
 In 1995, he founded his own legal firm.
 A member of the Liberal Party from 1987, he was President of the Toorak Young Liberals (1990–91).
 From 1991 to 1992, he was on the Prahran Electorate Council.

 In 1996, Katsambanis was elected to the Victorian Legislative Council as one of the members for Monash Province.
 He served as a backbencher until his defeat in 2002.

 Katsambanis has been married twice.
-He is currently married to former Channel 7 Melbourne TV reporter Karalee Tilvern.
+He is currently married to former Seven News Melbourne reporter Karalee Tilvern.
 They moved to Western Australia in 2010 where Tilvern was born and educated.
 At the 2013 state election, Katsambanis was elected to the Western Australian Legislative Council, and his term commenced on 22 May 2013.